Helium-10-Coupons/.github/profile/README.md

 **Best for:** Users who want a reliable evergreen-style 6-month discount option.

-### Why keep this code in the post?
-Because a seasonal code may change, but an evergreen code often remains useful as a backup.
-Keeping it in the article makes the page more durable and more helpful for readers comparing options.

 ### Best for users who:
 - want a more familiar 6-month deal,